cca/moodle_cli/README.md

 moodle_cli
 ==========

-Misc command-line management scripts for Moodle.
+Misc command-line management scripts and web interfaces for Moodle.
 Install these (preferably via moodle_build) to `admin/cli/*`.
+Install the `queries` folder to `admin/queries`.

 ## cca_check_course.php
 Prompts for a course ID and returns complete list of all teachers and students.